-

 – High wind speed also means better cooling condition for power lines; therefore extra power capacity for overhead lines.

-By monitoring the environmental conditions of the overhead lines, the actual capacity of the power line can be assessed dynamically and allow more extraction of renewable energy when the condition permit.
+– Low ambient temperature can contribute to extra power transmission capacity as well.- By monitoring the environmental conditions of the overhead lines, the actual capacity of the power line can be assessed dynamically and allow more extraction of renewable energy when the condition permit.

 Watch how an industry implement dynamic line rating.